-If you asked me about CSS a few months ago I would probably have run for the hills.
+If you asked me about CSS a couple of years ago I probably would have run for the hills.

-I had no idea even that CSS stood for Cascading Style Sheets, let alone what you would actually do with them.
+Back then I had no idea that CSS stood for Cascading Style Sheets, let alone what you would actually do with them.

-But I was intrigued enough to try to find out how using CSS could benefit me as a blogger.
+But I was intrigued enough to find out how using CSS could benefit me as a blogger.

-I set about finding a free CSS tutorial that could help me understand the basics.
+I remember looking at CSS for beginners tutorials that could help me understand the basics.

-Searching on Google gave me a variety of sites to look at that would potentially be CSS for beginners.
+Searching on Google you get a variety of sites to look at.

 CSS Tutorials And Where To Find Them

-Of all the sites I looked at, Codecademy was the one I chose to find CSS examples that I could work with.
+Of all the sites I researched, Codecademy was the one I chose to find CSS examples that I could work with.

 The site is free to join and not only has tutorials that you could class as CSS for beginners but it also covers: